How to make your own no-sew face masks from everyday items

 Follow these videos to make a simple non-medical face mask – no sewing required

-To reduce the spread of coronavirus throughout Melbourne, premier Dan Andrews is now asking Victorians (and especially those in Melbourne and Mitchell Shire) to wear face masks in public whenever they cannot maintain 1.5 metres of distance.

-While the state government has already announced it will supply two million reusable face masks, it will take some time to distribute them (and the masks will most likely be distributed to those most in need).
+The latest health advice from the state government is now recommending that people in Sydney wear a face covering while out in public, particularly in crowded areas and on public transport.
 While face masks can be bought from chemists, hardware stores and some additional retailers, it's also pretty easy to make your own version at home.

 Don't worry if picking up a needle and thread gives you conniptions; thanks to our colleagues over at Time Out Tokyo, we've rounded up four ways to make a mask that require absolutely no sewing at all.
 Better yet, these masks can all be made from objects you've probably already got lying around at home.